vivekkiran/Make-Your-App-Material/README.md

 XYZReader
 =========
 In this project, the task is to redesign an app to follow the Material Design guidelines and translate a set of static design mocks to a living and breathing app.
-Transformed the user experience of a news reading app using Material Design principles.
-This includes consistent and meaningful use of Material Design UI components, fonts, color, motion and surfaces.

 XYZReader is a Feed Reader inspired by [Material Design](https://material.google.com/)